All Episodes

 So number one, I do give them ivermectin for heartworms.

-And I I have a pipette and I can calculate the micrograms that are necessary based on their body weight.
+And I have a pipette and I can calculate the micrograms that are necessary based on their body weight.

-Um not everybody knows maybe the the right dosage and so it's a very small dosage, actually, for dogs compared to goats.
+And so it's a very small dosage, actually, for dogs compared to goats.

-And then they are not I don't take them to dog parks to be around other people's dogs.
+And then they are not, I don't take them to dog parks to be around other people's dogs.

 Yeah, don't do that.